metasnf: Meta Clustering with Similarity Network Fusion in R: Generating cluster solutions

-Additionally, \code{batch_snf} can make use of parallel processing in multicore systems through its \code{processes} parameter.
+Once the SNF config and data list have been defined, the \code{batch_snf()} function can be used to generate cluster solutions stored as a \code{solutions_df} class object. \begin{CodeChunk} \begin{CodeInput} R> set.seed(42) R> sc_6 <- snf_config(dl_1, n_solutions = 20, min_k = 20, max_k = 50) R> sol_df_1 <- batch_snf(dl_1, sc_6) R> print(sol_df_1, n = 2) \end{CodeInput} \begin{CodeOutput} 20 cluster solutions of 87 observations: solution nclust mc uid_NDAR_INV0567T2Y9 uid_NDAR_INV0J4PYA5F 1 5 .
+5 2 2 3 .
+3 3 18 solutions and 85 observations not shown. \end{CodeOutput} \end{CodeChunk} \code{batch_snf()} can make use of parallel processing in multicore systems by adjusting the \code{processes} parameter.
 This parameter can either be set to \code{"max"} to use as many threads as possible, or can be set to a specific integer value below the total available threads on the system.
 Parallelization in \pkg{metasnf} is achieved using the \pkg{future} package ecosystem \citep{bengtsson_future}.
 As there is some overhead cost of parallel processing, it is recommended that users try benchmarking performance trade-offs between \code{processes = 1} and \code{processes = "max"} at a small scale first to determine if parallelization is worth enabling on their systems.